(A pdf version of this policy is available for download here)

 1. Rules of debate at meetings

-a Motions on the agenda shall be considered in the order that they appear unless the order is changed at the discretion of the chairman of the meeting
+a Motions on the agenda shall be considered in the order that they appear unless the order is changed at the discretion of the chair of the meeting

 b A motion (including an amendment) shall not be progressed unless it has been moved and seconded.

-c A motion on the agenda that is not moved by its proposer may be treated by the chairman of the meeting as withdrawn.
+c A motion on the agenda that is not moved by its proposer may be treated by the chair of the meeting as withdrawn.

 d If a motion (including an amendment) has been seconded, it may be withdrawn by the proposer only with the consent of the seconder and the meeting.